ahmed19940121/universal-personas/framework/axes-explained.md

 Builders, Connectors, and Steadies are the quieter majority.
 They're less visible online, less likely to respond to a survey, less likely to post a review.
 But they're numerically much larger, and they leave silently when a product doesn't serve them. **Most products don't lose them with a dramatic failure — they lose them with a thousand small accidental exclusions.**

 The framework is most useful as a tool for catching those exclusions before they ship.

+---

+## When the axes conflict

+Most real users don't sit cleanly in one corner.
+The axes do most of the work, but two recurring tensions come up often enough that they deserve explicit rules.

+### When disposition and current task disagree, code to disposition

+Many users have an outcome in front of them *and* a curious disposition underneath it.
+A CTO evaluating Claude for internal rollout has an outcome — make a recommendation — but says "I won't recommend a tool I don't understand."
+The outcome is task-level; the curiosity is the lasting pattern.

+In those cases, **classify by disposition, not task.** The CTO is an Architect, not a Builder, even though today's work is a purchase decision.
+An art teacher making lesson plans who asks "what if we tried mosaics?" is an Explorer, not a Connector, even though the artefact she ships is a lesson plan.

+The rule of thumb: imagine the same person approaching ten different problems over a year.
+The disposition is what stays constant.
+The task is what changes.
+Code to what stays constant.

+### Expert user ≠ expert builder

+This is the single most common misclassification.

+A domain expert — a GP summarising patient intake forms, an accountant using AI for client drafts, a lawyer checking contracts — is usually a **Builder** (specifically the Benedict sub-persona), not a Steady.
+They want accurate output so they can get back to the work they're actually paid to do.

+Steady's signature is tech caution: *"I'm not really a tech person."* A confident professional who sets up a tool and moves on is competent with a deadline, not cautious about technology.
+That's Builder behaviour.

+Only classify someone as Steady when they show **explicit tech hesitancy**, a pattern of needing reassurance over results, or stability-seeking ("if it's working, I'm happy") combined with reluctance to customise.
+Mid-career professionals who set things up and get on with their work are Builders.